 - Only apply with subprime dealerships

-- Save money for a down payment and have a co-signer ready just in case
+- Save money for a down payment and have a cosigner ready just in case

 They work with special finance lenders that can get you approved even with black marks in your history.
 Most conventional dealerships don't have these programs available and won't be able to help you get into a vehicle; steer clear of these guys.

-You may also be asked to get a friend or family member with a more reliable credit history to co-sign the loan for you.
-A co-signer can help you qualify for a lower interest rate and make your loan more affordable for you.
+You may also be asked to get a friend or family member with a more reliable credit history to cosign the loan for you.
+A cosigner can help you qualify for a lower interest rate and make your loan more affordable for you.

-Subprime Dealerships offering Special Finance Loans
+Subprime Dealerships Offering Special Finance Loans

-They offer special finance auto loans to bad credit borrowers, without jacking the interest rate up to outrageous amounts.
+They offer special finance auto loans to bad credit borrowers without jacking the interest rate up to outrageous amounts.
 They understand that good, honest, and trustworthy people can sometimes find themselves in unfortunate situations that don't necessarily define who they are.

 Another common thing you will see is that the loan term is often shorter when the applicant has low credit.
-This is due to the fact that a dealer wants to help you pay this loan off as quick as possible so they don’t lose out on money, and you can rebuild your credit faster to qualify for a conventional loan.
+This is due to the fact that a dealer wants to help you pay this loan off as quick as possible, so you can rebuild your credit faster to qualify for a conventional loan.

-New Cars vs. Used Cars after Bankruptcy
+New Cars vs. Used Cars After Bankruptcy

-As time passes a bankruptcy becomes less and less potent on your credit score, and you'll be able to get approved for a bigger loan, but if you're looking at a car just a few months out of bk you won't be approved for as much.
+As time passes, a bankruptcy becomes less and less potent on your credit score, and you'll be able to get approved for a bigger loan.
+However, if you're looking at a car just a few months out of bankruptcy, you won't be approved for as much.

-Used cars are cheaper than new cars and although they may cost a little more to insure, the difference in the price tag is usually enough to counter-act the insurance difference.
-At Auto Credit Express, we have a large network of car dealerships that accept people who have been through bankruptcy, and they have a large variety of late model pre-owned cars in good running condition.
-You don’t have to buy the old $1,000, barely running, junker sitting on side of the road by your house.
-You can get a nice good looking car that you’ll want to be seen in, and you can be sure it will get you from point A to point B without a problem.
-Many of the used cars on these dealers’ lots come with an extended warranty, too.
+You don't have to buy the old junker sitting on the side of the road by your house.
+You can get a nice, good looking car that you'll want to be seen in, and you can be sure it'll get you from point A to point B without a problem.

 As We See It